 The EIM utilizes regional transmission systems to balance supply and demand across a larger geographical footprint in real time.
-The EIM manages transmission congestion and optimizes procurement of imbalance energy (positive or negative) through economic bids submitted by the EIM Participating Resource Scheduling Coordinators in the fifteenminute and five-minute markets.
-81 The EIM's daily operations are managed by CAISO.
-82
+The EIM manages transmission congestion and optimizes procurement of imbalance energy (positive or negative) through economic bids submitted by the EIM Participating Resource Scheduling Coordinators in the fifteen-minute and five-minute markets.86

-In 2019, CAISO announced an initiative to develop an extended day-ahead market (EDAM) to improve market efficiency by integrating renewable resources using day-ahead unit commitment and scheduling across a larger area.
-83 Fifteen EIM entities participated in the EDAM Feasibility Assessment in January 2019, and CAISO plans to request approval to launch the EDAM in 2021.
-84
+In 2019, CAISO announced an initiative to develop an extended day-ahead market (EDAM) to improve market efficiency by integrating renewable resources using dayahead unit commitment and scheduling across a larger area.87 Fifteen EIM entities participated in the EDAM Feasibility Assessment in January 2019.
+Onboarding of the initial EDAM participants is expected to begin in early 2024.

-1.4.13.
+1.4.18.
 U.S. Nuclear Regulatory Commission

 The U.S. Nuclear Regulatory Commission (NRC) is an independent federal agency that oversees licensing, safety, security, storage, and disposal of nuclear materials.
-The State works with NRC on small-scale nuclear projects at INL, and to ensure that materials transported through the State for disposal and the materials present at INL adhere to appropriate safety guidelines.
-85
+The State works with NRC on small-scale nuclear projects at INL, and to ensure that materials transported through the State for disposal and the materials present at INL adhere to appropriate safety guidelines.88

-1.4.14.
+1.4.19.
 U.S. Department of the Interior

-The U.S. Department of the Interior (DOI) manages public lands, territories, and tribal matters in the United States through the bureaus and offices it administers, which includes the Bureau of Land Management (BLM), the Bureau of Reclamation (BOR), the National Park Service (NPS), the U.S. Fish and Wildlife Service (FWS), and many others.
-The State and developers must work with DOI and its offices to secure permitting approval under the National Environmental Policy Act (NEPA), among other federal laws, for energy and mineral projects on federal land.
-86 https://www.bpa.gov/Projects/Initiatives/EIM/Pages/Energy-Imbalance-Market.aspx
+The U.S. Department of the Interior (DOI) manages public lands, territories, and tribal matters in the United States through the bureaus and offices it administers, which includes the Bureau of Land Management (BLM), the Bureau of Reclamation (BOR), the National Park Service (NPS), the U.S. Fish and Wildlife Service (FWS), and many